26 Winthrop St, Kingston, MA 02364, USA

 Owned By: Town of Kingston

+Blackwater Memorial Forest in Kingston features a 0.7-mile loop trail, a pond, a level bog, and several spur trails into the forest.
 The centerpiece of this 46-acre property is a retired cranberry bog, now returning to its natural state.
-Other features include a 0.7-mile loop trail, a pond, a level bog, and several spur trails into the forest.
 Sampson’s Brook, a headwater to the Jones River, finds its source in springs at the edge of the bog.

 Features